-Works of art from the Williams College Museum of Art appear across the college campus.
+Works of public art from the Williams College Museum of Art appear across the college campus.
 Walking casually across the lawn, you can encounter sculptures and installations by Louise Bourgeois, George Rickey and Jenny Holzer, among others.

 Field Farm in South Williamstown is New England’s youngest house museum a Modernist house and folly with a Modernist art collection.
 Sculptures appear in the gardens overlooking mountain fields and four miles of trails across 300 acres of woods and meadows.